IdentityPython/pysaml2/doc/install.rst

 ---------------

 For all this to work you need to have Python installed.
-The development has been done using 2.6, but it might work with earlier versions.
+The development has been done using 2.6.
 There is no 3.X version yet.

 Prerequisites
 ^^^^^^^^^^^^^